Please click on a question below to view the answer.

 You need a GPA of 2.75 or better in order to study off campus.
 You must also be in good academic, social and financial standing with the College at the time of departure.
 You should check with your specific program regarding any additional requirements.

 Yes.
 You must declare your major and, in fact, you must do so before applying to study off campus through OCSE.
-This rule applies to all students, including those who will study off-campus during their sophomore year.
+This rule applies to all students applying for a semester/full year program, including those who will study off-campus during their sophomore year.

 You will need to check with your specific program of interest for prerequisites to specific programs and courses.
 Some programs have language requirements or ask that you complete certain culture- or discipline-based coursework before participating.

 If you participate on a Skidmore Program (except for Skidmore in France), your credits will come back as Skidmore credits.
 If you participate on the Skidmore in France program, an International Approved Program, or a Domestic Approved Program your credits will come back as transfer credits.
 That means you must earn a "C" or better in order for the courses to count.

 If you participate on a Skidmore Program (except for Skidmore in France), your grades will be calculated into your GPA.
 If you participate on the Skidmore in France program, an International Approved Program, or a Domestic Approved Program your grades will NOT be calculated into your GPA.

 All courses at the 300 level will be applicable to the all-college requirement for maturity-level credits.
 Each department determines how many maturity-level credits may be brought in from off-campus study for the major or minor.
 Therefore, you must work with the appropriate Department Chair or Program Director before departure to determine which of the 300-level courses taken while off campus will fulfill departmental or other requirements.